 Net position (deficit) may serve over time as a useful indicator of a government's financial position.
-In the case of the District, liabilities and deferred inflows of resources exceeded assets and deferred outflows of resources by \$2,018,407 at June 30, 2015.
-For June 30, 2014, assets and deferred outflow of resources exceeded liabilities and deferred inflows of resources by \$7,333,520.
+In the case of the District, liabilities and deferred inflows of resources exceeded assets and deferred outflows of resources by \$1,631,798 at June 30, 2016.
+At June 30, 2015, liabilities and deferred inflows of resources exceeded assets and deferred outflow of resources by \$2,018,407.

-By far the largest portion of the District's net assets reflects its investment in capital assets (e.g., land, buildings and improvements, vehicles, and furniture and equipment), less any related debt used to acquire those assets that are still outstanding.
+By far the largest portion of the District's net position reflects its investment in capital assets (e.g., land, buildings and improvements, vehicles, and furniture and equipment), less any related debt used to acquire those assets that are still outstanding.
 The District uses these capital assets to provide services to its students; consequently, these assets are not available for future spending.
 Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

 The largest liability for the District is the net pension liability.
-With the reporting of the District's net pension liability as required under GASBS 68 this year, the District's net position was a deficit.
-Additional information on the restatement of last year's net position for governmental activities can be found in Note 15 of the financial statements.
+With the reporting of the District's net pension liability as required under GASBS 68 beginning in fiscal year 2015, the District's net position was a deficit.